kilca/FloatingIslandGeneration/README.md

 # FloatingIslandGeneration
-It's a personnal project on procedural floating island generation based on Sebastian Lague youtube tutorial The main goal is to create a working procedural floating island.
+It's a personnal project on procedural floating island generation based on Sebastian Lague youtube tutorial.
+The main goal is to create a working procedural floating island.

 Some script was made by Sebastian Lague and used for this project, all his scripts belong to him.